Csc32/countries-api/README.md

 **_Test Cases_**:

 1.  [x] should return 404 when not records
-1.  [ ] should throw bad request when there are invalid params
 1.  [x] should return array of all records
 1.  [x] param country_id should be a number
 1.  [x] should return a specify country by id